AxisCommunications/acap-computer-vision-sdk-examples/web-server/README.md

 # How to use web server in ACAP version 4

 This document explains briefly how to build and use the [Monkey web server](https://github.com/monkey/monkey) in ACAP version 4.
 Monkey is a fast and lightweight web server for Linux.
 It has been designed to be very scalable with low memory and CPU consumption, the perfect solution for Embedded Linux and high-end production environments.
 Besides the common features as HTTP server, it expose a flexible C API which aims to behave as a fully HTTP development framework, so it can be extended as desired through the plugins interface.
-The Monkey web server [documentation](http://monkey-project.com/documentation/1.5) describes the configuration in detail.

 ## Structure of this application